-Non-Discrimination and Non-Harassment Policy and Procedure
+Anti-Discrimination and Anti-Harassment Policy and Procedure

-Non-Harassment Policy and Procedure
+Anti-Discrimination and Anti-Harassment Policy and Procedure

-Non-Discrimination and Non-Harassment Policy
+Anti-Discrimination and Anti-Harassment Policy

 faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs, and activities.

 The College’s Civil Rights Compliance Officers/Coordinators are:

-Employees – Executive Director of Human Resources
+Affirmative Action Officer: Executive Director of Human Resources